Travel Funds - Policies and Procedures

 Flow of paperwork for TGS Conference Travel Grant

-- When you receive the approval from both your advisor and the Department Assistant, upload your request to TGS.
+- When you receive approval from both your advisor and the Department Assistant, complete a TGS Conference Travel Grant application using the online form.